2022 Formula Regional European Championship: Second half

 Next, the series travelled to the Hungaroring, where Haverkort picked up his maiden pole position in first qualifying.
 He controlled the start, as Aron in second got overtaken by Minì, before he got pushed off by Dufek and fell down the order.
-Dufek was then passed himself by Roman Bilinski and Leonardo Fornaroli.
+Dufek was then passed himself by Roman Biliński and Leonardo Fornaroli.
 This order then settled down and remained the same until the end, earning Haverkort his maiden win in the series.
 Race two began with David on pole alongside Minì, with the Italian getting overtaken by Bortoleto around turn one, who then tried to pass David for the lead, but failed.
 This order remained until Joshua Dürksen crashed, bringing out a safety car and setting the field up for a late restart.
 This was where Minì quickly passed Bortoleto for second before the safety car was called again and the race ended behind it.
 Beganovic had a rare off-day, qualifying twelfth, then having a troubled race and finishing 16th.
 This coupled with two second places for Minì meant his lead was slashed to only nine points.

 Spa-Francorchamps played host to round six of the championship, and Beganovic was back on form, taking pole for race one.
 He held off pressure from Minì in second at the start, and had no pressure from then on.
 Shortly before the end, Minì had a puncture that ended his race.
 He would have lost his second place, were it not for a timely red flag called two laps later, with the results declared from lap 12 and Minì in second.
 Third was Meguetounif, fighting with Aron all race.
 After the race, Minì was disqualified on technical grounds, promoting Eduardo Barrichello to his maiden podium.
 Race two saw Aron on pole, before getting passed by David, Bortoleto and Beganovic.
 David was first over the line, but the stewards judged his pass for the lead to be made under yellow flags, handing him a penalty and thereby giving Bortoleto the win.
 A win and a podium meant Beganovic could overturn his recent negative trend and grow his points margin to 23 ahead of Minì.
 The rookie standings were now led by Fornaroli.